Is Fulham vs Man Utd on TV? Channel, time and how to watch

 Fulham still have some injury issues in defence with Issa Diop, Tosin Adarabioyo and Kenny Tete all out.
 Joao Palhinha and Willian will be among those who return to the starting line-up after Wednesday’s 3-1 win at Ipswich in the Carabao Cup.

 Casemiro has been ruled out for several weeks with a hamstring injury picked up in Wednesday’s 3-0 defeat to Newcastle.
-Raphael Varane is again a doubt, while Lisandro Martinez and Luke Shaw are confirmed absences from the defence.
+Raphael Varane is back with the squad but Victor Lindelof is a doubt due to illness, while Lisandro Martinez and Luke Shaw are confirmed absences from the defence.

 Bruno Fernandes, Rasmus Hojlund and Marcus Rashford should return to the line-up after Ten Hag made seven changes for the defeat to Newcastle.